SadnanRashid/worker_email_scraper/README.md

 ### Example Usage

-1. Open the Apify console, select the **Contact & Social Scraper Worker**.
+1. Open the Apify console, select the **Advanced Email, Phone and Social Media Scraper**.
 2. Input one or multiple URLs.
 3. Start the worker.
 It will navigate and selectively scrape, focusing on the pages where contact details are most likely to be located, saving results in Apify’s dataset.